Skip to content

 • Index catchup progress: Which merged generation each base table index has been rebuilt to cover

-• Region snapshots: Point-in-time snapshot of all region states for read optimization
+• Region snapshots: Snapshot of all region states for read optimization

 Region Architecture